dindustack/time-logging-app/README.md

-A voting application using React - a suitable project for begineers
+A voting application using React - a suitable project for beginners